 - Organize or delegate responsibilities to organize minisymposia at the SIAM Annual Meeting in years where there is no SIAM Activity Group conference

-- At least once every seven years either organize a track of at least six minisymposia at the SIAM Annual Meeting or have an activity group meeting held jointly with the annual meeting.
-The Vice President for Programs and the Vice President at Large will coordinate the scheduling with the SIAM Activity Group Chair.
+- At least once every seven years either organize a track of at least six minisymposia at the SIAM Annual Meeting or have an activity group meeting held jointly with the Annual Meeting.
+Responsible for coordinating with the SIAM Activity Group Chair and the SIAM Director of Programs and Services on these activities.
+The Director of Programs and Services will consult with the Vice President for Programs and the Vice President-at-Large.

 Secretary Job Description